Rapido (TV series)

-Rapido was the name of a French music programme presented by Antoine de Caunes in 1987.
+Rapido was a British-French music programme presented by Antoine de Caunes in 1987.
 After the BBC’s head of youth and entertainment Janet Street-Porter saw the programme, she decided to commission an English-language version with de Caunes, which would become part of her DEF II programming block on BBC2.
 The English-language version of Rapido ran from 1988 to 1992, with the show usually debuting new episodes on a Wednesday night in DEF II's early evening slot, though episodes from the first series were initially scheduled after Question Time's Thursday night episode on BBC1 from November 1988.